 Vive la France: Les Bleus advance to World Cup final

-ST. PETERSBURG, Russia (AP) — They're young, they're brash and they're collectively worth a billion dollars.
+St Petersburg, Jul 11 (AP) They're young, they're brash and they're collectively worth a billion dollars.
 The one thing missing for this French squad is an international title.

 "Vive la France!
 Vive la Republique!"
 France forward Antoine Griezmann shouted during postgame celebrations.